 - A portosystemic liver shunt is a congenital abnormality in which blood vessels allow blood to bypass the liver.
 As a result, the blood is not cleansed by the liver as it should be.
 Surgery is usually the best treatment.

-- Reverse sneezing occurs when the dog is overly excited, gulps his food too fast, or allergens are present.
+- Reverse sneezing occurs when the dog is overly excited, gulps their food too fast, or allergens are present.
 Nasal secretions drop onto the soft palate, causing it to close over the windpipe.
 The dog makes a wheezing sound and may become alarmed.
-Talk soothingly to him and try to get him to relax to shorten the episode.
-Some say that pinching the nostrils closed, so the dog is forced to breathe through its mouth, is the quickest way to stop the reverse sneezing.
+Talk soothingly to them and try to get them to relax to shorten the episode.
+Some say that pinching the nostrils closed so the dog is forced to breathe through their mouth is the quickest way to stop the reverse sneezing.

-The Shih Tzu doesn't really mind where he lives, as long as he's with you.
-He's a very adaptable dog who can be comfortable in a small city apartment or a large suburban or country home.
-He is definitely a housedog and should not be kenneled outside, though he enjoys a bit of backyard play.
+The Shih Tzu doesn't really mind where they live, as long as they're with you.
+They're a very adaptable dog who can be comfortable in a small city apartment or a large suburban or country home.
+They're definitely a housedog and should not be kenneled outside, though they enjoy a bit of backyard play.

 The Shih Tzu is content with short walks each day.
-He is not an extremely active dog; he's content to sit in your lap, wander around the house, play with his toys, or run to the door to greet visitors.
+They're not an extremely active dog; they're content to sit in your lap, wander around the house, play with their toys, or run to the door to greet visitors.

 Like other breeds with short faces, the Shih Tzu is sensitive to heat.
-He should remain indoors in an air-conditioned room (or one with fans) on hot days so he doesn't suffer from heat exhaustion.
+They should remain indoors in an air-conditioned room or one with fans on hot days so they don't suffer from heat exhaustion.

-No, the breed cannot fly; but owners commonly report that their Shih Tzu thinks he can.
+No, the breed cannot fly; but owners commonly report that their Shih Tzus think they can.
 It not unusual for a Shih Tzu to fearlessly jump from a bed or a chair.
 While they may not seem high to you, these heights are towering to the small Shih Tzu.
 And, unfortunately, these jumps often end in injury.
-The breed is front heavy and crashes forward, causing injury or even a concussion to the head.
+The breed is front heavy and crashes forward, which can cause injury or even a concussion to the head.
 Be very careful when carrying your Shih Tzu.
-Hold him securely and don't let him jump out of your arms or off furniture.
+Hold them securely and don't let them jump out of your arms or off furniture.

-Even though he's naturally docile and friendly, the Shih Tzu needs early socialization and training.
-Like any dog, he can become timid if he is not properly socialized when young.
+Even though they're naturally docile and friendly, the Shih Tzu needs early socialization and training.
+Like any dog, they can become timid if they're not properly socialized when young.
 Early socialization helps ensure that your Shih Tzu puppy grows up to be a well-rounded dog.

 Shih Tzus are often considered difficult to housebreak.
-Most important is to avoid giving your puppy opportunities to have accidents inside — you don't want him to become accustomed to using the carpet.
-(Some Shih Tzu owners teach their dogs to use a doggie litter box so they don't need to walk them in bad weather or rush home to take them out.)
-A Shih Tzu puppy should be carefully supervised inside the house until he has not eliminated indoors for at least four to eight weeks.
+Most important is to avoid giving your puppy opportunities to have accidents inside.
+You don't want them to become accustomed to using the carpet.
+Some Shih Tzu owners teach their dogs to use a doggy litter box so they don't need to walk them in bad weather or rush home to take them out.
+A Shih Tzu puppy should be carefully supervised inside the house until they have not eliminated indoors for at least four to eight weeks.
 Crate training is helpful for housetraining and provides your dog with a quiet place to relax.
 A crate is also useful when you board your Shih Tzu or travel.

 Recommended daily amount: 1/2 to 1 cup of high-quality dry food a day